sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 Following are the other key functionalities of the transaction/add API:

 * Registers customers automatically when a new identifier is passed with the transaction details
-* Updates customer details if an existing identifier is passed with different customer details (other than customer indentifiers)
+* Updates customer details if an existing identifier is passed with different customer details (other than customer identifiers)
 * Supports transactions with Product Variant and Product Bundle details
 * Adds product variant to the database when a new variant product is passed with an existing base product
 * Adds  base product to the database when a new base product/variant product is passed.
-However, if a new base product is passed with variant details, it adds only base product and ignores variant prouct
+However, if a new base product is passed with variant details, it adds only base product and ignores variant product

 **Variant Product**: A same product having different variations in terms of common properties such as size, and color.

 **Product Bundle**: A group of items that are sold as a single pack.
-This can include Combo items (Example: pack of 2, combo offers), Split items (Example: a necklace haing gold rate, store rate, making charge, wastage charge and so on) and add-on items (Example: Pizza with extra cheese, and personalized toppings)
+This can include Combo items (Example: pack of 2, combo offers), Split items (Example: a necklace having gold rate, store rate, making charge, wastage charge and so on) and add-on items (Example: Pizza with extra cheese, and personalized toppings)

 <aside class="notice">
 To add transaction with variant details, pass the variant id at the line-item level.
-For buldle products, pass each line item details in the respective bundle type (split/combo/add-on).
+For bundle products, pass each line item details in the respective bundle type (split/combo/add-on).

 </aside>